sidekiq/sidekiq/docs/capsule.md

 you'll see places within Sidekiq where Capsule acts like a Config.

 With this pattern, we greatly reduce the use of global APIs throughout Sidekiq internals.
-Where beforefore we'd call `Sidekiq.xyz`, we instead provide similar functionality like `config.xyz`.
+Where before we'd call `Sidekiq.xyz`, we instead provide similar functionality like `config.xyz`.